-New Mexico Heat Stress Emergency Department Visits: Age-adjusted Rates by Year, May-September, 2010 to 2020
+New Mexico Heat Stress Emergency Department Visits by Year, Age-adjusted Rates, 2010 to 2022

 Indicator Report Data View Options